-In the last year of her studies, Sara started combining her faith and her art.
-She is interested in taking the ancient tradition of religious art (especially icons) and bringing it into the 21st century using surrealism and symbols.
+In the last year of her undergraduate studies, Sara started combining her faith and her art.
+She is interested in taking the ancient tradition of religious art (especially icons) and bringing it into the 21st century using abstraction, expressionism, and symbols.

-Recently, she had a solo exhibition at the CASE Gallery in Ft.
+Recently, she had a solo exhibition at the Museum of the Southwest in Midland, TX, the CASE Gallery in Ft.
 Morgan, CO and a collaborative exhibit with artist Brad King at Kamiposi Gallery in Midland, TX.